KevMac19/KevMac19/README.md

 Mobile App Developer
 --------------------

-I've been learning to code for 2 years.
-I started with HTML but I have really found passion for mobile app development with React-Native framework.
+I've been learning to code, initially starting with HTML, but I've discovered a passion for mobile app development using the React-Native framework.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [kevmac19.github.io](http://kevmac19.github.io/)